Siggg/TerraCommuni/content/post/howto.en.md

 -   ask everyone to write their telephone number or e-mail address large and clearly on their sheet of paper (cf. criterion 9, identifiers and criterion 11, one paper per identifier);

--   ask everyone to also write down the number of participants represented by this telephone number or e-mail address (a participant is not allowed to be represented by several telephone numbers or e-mail addresses at the ceremony); for example, if a mother has come with her 5 children, then she writes "6 people" under her telephone number and no other mother can count these 5 children (cf. criteria 12, shareable identifiers, 13, several participants per identifier and 14, only one participant per identifier).
+-   ask everyone to also write down the number of participants represented by this telephone number or e-mail address (a participant is not allowed to be represented by several telephone numbers or e-mail addresses at the ceremony); for example, if a mother has come with her 5 children, then she writes "6 people" (or "x 6" with the multiplication sign) under her telephone number and no other mother can count these 5 children (cf. criteria 12, shareable identifiers, 13, several participants per identifier and 14, only one participant per identifier).

 When all the sheets have been filled in, you still need to :